 and its configuration) for

-FirstGlance, leaving the page containing the link(s) to
+FirstGlance, leaving the tab/page containing the link(s) to

 Replace the PDB identification code, in the above example, with the

 entire URL to the desired PDB file.
-For example, under Toxins
+For example, under DNA

 in the Atlas

-of Macromolecules you can find a model for the heptamer of anthrax
+of Macromolecules you can find a theoretical (idealized) model for B form DNA

 Advanced options (available from the main page with the

 Advanced Options link) can be specified in hyperlinks.

 These options should generally be unnecessary.
 If you think you need